LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Experiments

 \subsection{Experiment Setup}

-In this subsection, we first describe the datasets and models used in this work, followed by details on the attack settings, baselines, evaluation metrics, and FL simulation.

-\textbf{Datasets. } In this work, we conducted experiments using two time-series datasets which are LTE Physical Downlink Control Channel (PDCCH) measurements~\cite{perifanis2023federated} and Federal Highway Administration~\cite{hpmsfield}.
+\textbf{Dataset descriptions. } Following the previous FTS studies~\cite{perifanis2023federated,an2024formal}, we conduct experiments using two time-series datasets, which are LTE Physical Downlink Control Channel (PDCCH) measurements~\cite{perifanis2023federated} and Federal Highway Administration~\cite{hpmsfield}.
 The PDCCH dataset was collected from three different base stations in Barcelona, Spain, which is publicly accessed by Perifanis et al.~\cite{perifanis2023federated}.
 We further separate data from these three stations into 30 sub-clients to simulate the FL environment.
-11 features related to downlink and uplink traffic are provided for each site.
 Following the settings by Perifanis et al.~\cite{perifanis2023federated}, the objective is to predict the first five measurements for the next timestep using as input the observations with a window of size $\tau = 10$ per base station.
-This is considered a multi-variate time series regression task.
 The FHWA dataset is a real-world dataset of highway traffic data.
 We obtained a publicly available dataset from the Federal Highway Administration (FHWA 2016) and preprocessed hourly traffic volume from multiple states.
 After preprocessing and excluding low-quality and missing data, we continue with the final data from 15 states, this setting is followed~\cite{an2024formal}.
-Further, we design a testing scenario where a neural network is trained to predict the traffic volume for the next $\tau = 24$ consecutive hours based on the past traffic volume at a location over the previous five days.
-This is considered a univariate time series regression task.
-In both datasets, we specifically focus on the operational range property, as outlined in Table~\ref{tab:stl-case}, which captures important aspects of the traffic volume dynamics for each client during two-hour windows.
-For these two datasets, we focus on using Operational Range (Table~\ref{tab:stl-case}) for logic reasoning inference and qualitative semantics for verification.
+The learning objective is to predict the traffic volume for the next $\tau = 24$ consecutive hours based on the past traffic volume at a location over the previous five days.
+For these two datasets, we focus on using operational range (ref.~\cite{an2024formal}) for logical reasoning inference and qualitative semantics for verification.